gnocchiarsugo/Bandit/README.md

 # RL Bandit
-Implemetation of the UCB and greedy policies in the Bandit RL problem
+Implementation of the UCB and greedy policies in the Bandit RL problem